brunobaudry/moodle-local_deepler/README.md

 [![Quality Gate Status](https://sonarcloud.io/api/project_badges/measure?project=brunobaudry_moodle-local_deepler&metric=alert_status)](https://sonarcloud.io/summary/new_code?id=brunobaudry_moodle-local_deepler)
 [![License GPL-3.0](https://img.shields.io/github/license/brunobaudry/moodle-local_deepler?color=lightgrey)](https://github.com/brunobaudry/moodle-local_deepler/blob/main/LICENSE)

-Deepler is a local Moodle plugin that provides automatic machine translation or text improvement (not available with ©DeepL free api accounts) using the ©DeepL Pro Translation api.
+DeepLer is a local Moodle plugin that provides automatic machine translation or text improvement (not available with ©DeepL free api accounts) using the ©DeepL Pro Translation api.

 It is developed for those who want to translate or rephrase a course all on one page, without having to navigate to each module and update manually translations and the {mlang} tags.
 Translation workflow being the following:

+1. Upload your prefered terminologies (DeepL glossaries)
-1. Set Moodle current language as your source language.
+2. Set Moodle current language as your source language.
 0. Fine tune your ©DeepL's settings.
 2. Select the target language.
 3. Select the fields to translate and if need different source than the current main (Moodle's).